-- 1. Ability to understand the basic knowledge that allows the students to solve problems relating fugacity of pure components as well as in mixture. - 2.
-Ability to utilize the concept of chemical potential as criterion of phase equilibrium. - 3.
-Ability to use concept of partial molar properties in solution thermodynamics. - 4.
-Ability to understand the basic knowledge that allows the students to solve problems on equilibrium of different phases involving no chemical reaction. - 5.
-Ability to understand the basic knowledge that allows the students to solve problems on chemical reaction equilibrium.
+- 1. understand the basic knowledge that allows the students to solve problems relating fugacity of pure components as well as in mixture. - 2. apply the concept of chemical potential as criterion of phase equilibrium. - 3. apply concept of partial molar properties in solution thermodynamics. - 4. understand the basic knowledge that allows the students to solve problems on equilibrium of different phases involving no chemical reaction. - 5. understand the basic knowledge that allows the students to solve problems on chemical reaction equilibrium.